matthewnaples/MovieFinder/README.md

 ## Acknowledgments

 - Special thanks to the TMDB API for providing movie data.
-- Icons used in this app are from [FontAwesome](https://fontawesome.com/).
+- Fonts used in this app are from [Klim Type Foundry](https://klim.co.nz/collections/national-2/).

 Feel free to reach out with any questions or feedback.
 Enjoy exploring movies with the Movie Portfolio App!